bitcoin-dot-org/developer.bitcoin.org/devguide/wallets.rst

 These unused private keys are stored in a virtual “key pool”, with new keys being generated whenever a previously-generated key was used, ensuring the pool maintained 100 unused keys.
 (If the wallet is encrypted, new keys are only generated while the wallet is unlocked.)

 This created considerable difficulty in backing up one’s keys, considering backups have to be run manually to save the newly-generated private keys.
-If a new :ref:`key pair <term-key-pair>` set is generated, used, and then lost prior to a backup, the stored satoshis are likely lost forever.
+If a new :term:`key pair` set is generated, used, and then lost prior to a backup, the stored satoshis are likely lost forever.
 Many older-style mobile wallets followed a similar format, but only generated a new private key upon user demand.

 This wallet type is being actively phased out and discouraged from being used due to the backup hassle.

 .. |Warning icon| image:: /img/icons/icon_warning.svg

+.. |point()| replace:: :term:`“point()” <point function>`